Botrytis/crypto-trading-clean/README.md

 **Original**: https://github.com/dedigadot/Crypto-Multi-Pair
 **This Fork**: Stripped down, production-focused cryptocurrency backtesting

+## Current Status

+⚠️ **Work in Progress** - This is the initial code import from the original repo.

+We've copied the core functionality:
+- ✅ Source code imported (`src/crypto_trader/`)
+- ✅ All strategies preserved (will trim to top 3 in Phase 1)
+- ✅ Backtesting engine included
+- ✅ Data fetchers and core utilities
+- 🚧 Clean-up and refactoring in progress

-## What We Kept
+## What We Kept (For Now)

 - Core backtesting engine
 - Strategy registry pattern
 - Data fetching with caching
 - Walk-forward validation
-- Parallel processing
+- All original strategies (temporarily)

 ## What We Removed